 Lessons have a strong emphasis on emotional literacy, nurturing the children’s mental and physical health.
 Mindfulness aspects encourage the children to advance their emotional awareness, concentration and focus.
 The Jigsaw resources allow teachers at Higham Primary School to deliver engaging and relevant PSHE within a whole-school approach.

 In addition to the Jigsaw lessons, circle time is used as required, to address specific issues and concerns which may occur either in the classroom or on the playground, as well as allowing pupils the opportunity to discuss current affairs.

 At Higham, we have an active school council with two representations from each class (Years 1 to 6).
-The council meets monthly to discuss school issues, forthcoming events, fundraising activities and are involved in the appointment of new staff.
+The council meets regularly throughout the year to discuss school issues, forthcoming events, fundraising activities and are involved in the appointment of some new staff.
 The school council allows all pupils to have a voice and to be heard.
 Children gain an understanding of the democratic process, and can see the positive impact the council has on school life.

 The impact of the PSHE curriculum can be evidenced in various ways.
 Such as social skills, personal skills, respect towards others and themselves, as well as their ability to live in the ever changing world around them.
 It will be assessed through the jigsaw puzzles themes: Being Me in My World, Celebrating Difference, Dreams and Goals, Healthy Me, Relationships and Changing Me, and all children will:

 The school leadership team, subject leaders and governors relentlessly drive the PSHE curriculum forward and monitor it vigorously.

 Unfortunately not the ones with chocolate chips.

 Our cookies ensure you get the best experience on our website.

 Please make your choice!